 5. Foreign languages, computer literacy, and other relevant skills.

 Please arrange for three letters of recommendation to be submitted through the Laney Graduate School online application process.
-At least one of these letters must be from a faculty member or a development professional who can speak to your experience with development-related activities, whether in the form of work, study abroad, internships, etc. One letter should be from an individual who can attest to your academic performance and ability to participate fully in a rigorous course of academic study.
+At least one of these letters must be from an individual who can speak to your experience with development-related activities, whether in the form of work, study abroad, internships, etc. One letter should be from an individual who can attest to your academic performance and ability to participate fully in a rigorous course of academic study.
 It is your responsibility to make sure that your references meet the application deadline.
+We understand that many applicants may have been out of school for a few years, so letters can be from either professors or professionals (e.g. employers, supervisors, or colleagues).

 Federal legislation provides applicants with a right of access to recommendations, which may be waived.
 No school or person can require the applicant to waive this right.
 The letters of recommendation will be treated confidentially and will only be used by Emory University personnel as required by the application process.

 The Laney Graduate School application fee is $75.
 The fee is payable by credit card as part of the online application process.

 Early Application Fee Waiver: the $75 application fee will be automatically waived for all applications received on or before midnight (U.S. Pacific time) on Monday, October 31, 2017.